olcf/olcf-user-docs/systems/summit_user_guide.rst

 In the below example, you could also do ``export OMP_NUM_THREADS=16`` in your job script instead of passing it as a ``-E`` flag to jsrun.
 The below example starts 1 resource set with 2 tasks and 8 cores, 4 cores bound to each task, 16 threads for each task.
+We can set 16 threads since there are 4 cores per task and the default is smt4 for each core (4 * 4 = 16 threads).

 ::